opinner/Pinner_et_al_2024/README.md

 This is the analysis code to the for open peer-review submitted publication
 [**Pinner et al., 2024:** *Internal-wave-induced dissipation rates in the Weddell Sea Bottom Water gravity current*](https://doi.org/10.5194/egusphere-2024-2444),

+The Weddell Sea Bottom Water gravity current transports dense water from the continental shelf to the deep sea and is crucial for the formation of new deep sea water.
+Build on vertical profiles and time series measured in the northwestern Weddell Sea, we apply 3 methods to distinguish turbulence caused by internal waves from turbulence by other sources.
+We find that in the upper part of the gravity current, internal waves are important for the mixing of less dense water down into the current.

 ## Disclaimer
 - Although this code produces the results and figures to the accompanying paper, this repository still contains unused code snippets and unfinished documentation.